ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Convergence Equivalence of FSA

-This section shows that \textsc{eris}--Base---Algorithm~\ref{alg:eris} instantiated with the identity compressor $\mathcal{C}_k^t\!=\!\mathrm{Id}$ and with the reference vectors fixed to zero so that only model partitioning is active---produces exactly the same global iterate sequence as the standard single--server algorithm (e.g., \emph{FedAvg}).
+This section shows that Federated Shard Aggregation (FSA)---Algorithm~\ref{alg:eris} instantiated without DSC, i.e., with the identity compressor $\mathcal{C}_k^t\!=\!\mathrm{Id}$ and reference vectors fixed to zero---produces exactly the same global iterate sequence as the standard single-server algorithm (e.g., \emph{FedAvg}).
 Consequently, every convergence guarantee proved for FedAvg carries over verbatim.
-The proof is algebraic and does not rely on any additional smoothness or convexity assumptions beyond those already stated in Section \ref{app:assumptions} (or Section~\ref{sec:prob_definition}).
+The proof is algebraic and does not rely on additional smoothness or convexity assumptions beyond those stated in Appendix~\ref{app:assumptions}.

 \paragraph{Notation.} Recall that client $k$ holds $S_k$ data points and that $S:=\sum_{k=1}^K S_k$.
 Let $\tilde{\mathbf{g}}_k^t$ denote the (possibly stochastic) gradient that client~$k$ transmits at communication round~$t$ and write $\tilde{\mathbf{g}}^t=\frac{1}{S}\sum_{k=1}^K S_k \; \tilde{\mathbf{g}}_k^t$ for the sample--weighted mean gradient.